bakkeby/dwm-flexipatch/README.md

 ### Changelog:

-2019-09-09 - Added deck, fibonacci (dwindle and spiral) layouts
+2019-09-09 - Added deck, fibonacci (dwindle and spiral) and gapplessgrid layouts

 2019-09-08 - Added cfacts and vanitygaps patches, added bstack and bstackhoriz layouts